Girish Soni

-Girish Soni Is an Indian politician of the Aam Aadmi Party and a former cabinet minister of SC & ST, Employment, Development and Labour of Delhi (28 December 2013 – 14 February 2014) under chief minister Arvind Kejriwal.
-He is currently a Member of the Delhi Legislative Assembly (MLA) from the Madipur constituency of Delhi, which he represents since 2013.
+Girish Soni Is an Indian politician of the Aam Aadmi Party and a former cabinet minister of SC & ST, Employment, Development and Labour of Delhi (28 December 2013 – 14 February 2014) under then chief minister Arvind Kejriwal.
+He was a Member of the Delhi Legislative Assembly (MLA) from the Madipur constituency of Delhi, which he represented from 2013 till 2025.

 Personal life

 Girish Soni was born on 3 December 1963 in Delhi.
 His father's name is Babu Lal Soni.
 Soni completed his 10th standard from Govt.
 Boys Senior Sec.
 School, Madipur; under the CBSE board of Delhi.
 He is educated till 12th standard and could not study further due to financial problems.
-He did a Refrigeration and Airconditioning diploma course with Industrial Training Institute (I. T. I.) Pusa, New Delhi in 1982.
-He is a manufacturer and Trader of leather goods and runs a small business under the name of M/S Mascot Leather Craft.
+He did a Refrigeration and Air-conditioning diploma course with Industrial Training Institute (ITI) Pusa, New Delhi in 1982.
+He is a manufacturer and trader of leather goods and runs a small business under the name of M/S Mascot Leather Craft.

-Soni is married to Mamta Soni (who is self-employed) and has two daughters and a son.
+Soni is married to Mamta Soni (who is self-employed).
+They have two daughters and a son.
 He likes doing social service, reading and listening to old songs.
 His father is his inspiration in life.